In-class Examples List

 new functions tested in the

-function at the end:
+main function at the end:

 -

-- C++ version of Week 4 - Lecture 2
+next_sound - C++ version of Week 4 - Lecture 2

-Racket function next-sound
+Racket function next-sound, and involves

 enumeration-style data